arturylab/arturylab/README.md

 ### 👋 Hi there, I’m @arturylab

 🧪 I'm a nanotechnology researcher and computational chemist pursuing innovative solutions through code and science.
-💻 Passionate about backend development, data science, and automation — especially when they intersect with education and real-world impact.
+💻 Passionate about front & back end development, data science, and automation — especially when they intersect with education and real-world impact.
 🧠 I love solving problems with scientific precision and engineering creativity.

 🎯 I'm looking to collaborate on: